 10 Interesting Facts about Clarice Lispector: One of the Greatest Brazilian Writers of All Time

 Writing in Portuguese makes it difficult for many Brazilian authors to gain worldwide recognition.
-Besides, a large portion of our literary cannon focuses on issues like the investigation of Brazilian identity, as well as explorations of local values and culture, which make it less relevant for readers from other countries.
+Besides, a large portion of our literature focuses on issues such as the investigation of Brazilian identity, as well as explorations of local values and culture, which makes it, perhaps, less relevant for readers from other countries.

 Things seem to be changing, however.
 Acclaimed Brazilian writer Raduan Nassar, for example, was longlisted for the 2016 Booker Prize for A Cup of Rage, published in Brazil in 1978.

-Clarice Lispector is the exception, a Brazilian writer known around the world.
-One of the reasons for this is that the plots and characters of her novels are far from traditional; Lispector’s characters tend to embark on nuanced interior journeys, exploring incredibly complex concepts.
+Clarice Lispector has always been an exception: a Brazilian writer known around the world.
+One of the reasons for this is that the plots and characters of her novels are far from traditional; Lispector’s characters tend to embark on nuanced interior journeys, exploring incredibly complex worlds.
 Nothing much happens in terms of action or the development of typical character arcs.
-Her books throw a unique light on different aspects of human nature.
-If the stream of consciousness her characters use as a vehicle for the transmission of ideas can make her prose somewhat hermetic and difficult to read, it also allows her stories to travel internationally more easily.
+Her books throw a unique light on different aspects of the human nature.
+If the stream of consciousness she often uses can make her prose somewhat hermetic and more challenging to read, it also allows her stories to travel internationally more easily.

-Even those who enjoy her work may not know the following about the famous author:
+However, even those who enjoy her work may not know the following facts about the famous author:

 1. Clarice Lispector was said to look like Marlene Dietrich and write like Virginia Woolf.
-In her youth, her looks reflected her Russian origins and were indeed striking and uncommon in Brazil.
+Her Eastern European looks were indeed striking and uncommon in Brazil.
 Her family had migrated to Brazil after the First World War, fleeing the pogroms against Jews in the region.